noners6/Star-War-Trivia/README.md

 4. Due to time limitations, I had to compromise.
 This is not the perfect app, and given more time/effort there are many things I could add or improve.

+5. While there are some SEO features in `public` under `index.html`, they are not very advanced and could use improvement.

 ***So, what would I do next if I came back to this project?***

 1. I would add an `about/home` page, with a legend of the colors and some info about the game.